Current Site Information

 Lord Corporation continues to monitor the groundwater, including the wells of nearby residences, the results are presented in an annual groundwater report.
 The most recent report (April 2012) continues to indicate that no residential wells have been affected by the contamination

 In August 2002, EPA approved a Lord Corporation request to reduce the frequency of the monitoring of the levels of the ground water in the site wells from quarterly to semi-annually.
 In late 2007, EPA approved Lord Corporation's request to cycle the ISVS operation in six month on/off intervals in an attempt to optimize the thermal oxidizer unit's performance, improve extraction of VOCs from the landfill and reduce energy usage In April 2008 Lord Corporation installed and brought on-line a new thermal oxidizer unit.
 The Third Five-Year Review of the site was finalized on September 10, 2009 and found the Site is protective of human health and the environment.
 In conjunction with PADEP, EPA continues to review the Site's environmental monitoring data and reports.
-The Fourth Five-Year review will be performed no later than September 12, 2014.
+The Fourth Five-Year review is currently being performed and will be completed no later than September 12, 2014.